hoodcodes/hoodcodes.github.io/rest-api/README.md

 ### Highlights

-- Created:
+- Created: 2000
-- Created By:
+- Created By: Roy Fielding
-- Characteristics:
+- Characteristics: Stands for Representational State Transfer, and is an architectually pattern for creating web services.

 ### Summary Description